 The apple season is well underway now and in County Armagh, the picking of the Bramley apples in Rose’s Orchard.
 Which belongs to my Uncle Des and prior to that my Granda Mackle and prior again to my great great aunt Rose Mackle, started early this year at the end of August when the weather was particularly lovely and luckily has stayed lovely for the most part throughout September and early October.

 The orchard will be dormant throughout winter when the huge task of pruning takes place but it comes back to life with the delicate pink and white apple blossom in Springtime the peak is usually at the beginning of May.
 You can find out more about our Bramley Apple Orchard Experiences here.

 Time to Get Baking – Apple & Cinnamon Crumble

-You can find my favourite (so far) Apple & Cinnamon Crumble recipe here.
+You can find my favourite (so far) Classic Apple and Cinnamon Crumble recipe here.

 Put in a smallish pan, add a splash of cold water and cover with a lid (it will cook much quicker with a lid) and cook on a medium to low heat giving the apples a stir every now and then until completely soft.
 Serve warm or cold.

 There are lots of lovely Bramley Apple Recipes such as the traditional Potato Apple Bread of County Armagh which is hard to describe but is like a humble and more rustic version of an Apple Tart using the Potato Bread instead of pastry to encase the apples and something my mother made regularly.

 I often make Potato Bread as well as other traditional Irish Breads in our Traditional Irish Baking classes in which you can learn the secrets to great soda bread and have a go at making your own.